jaisharx/next-zero-intl/README.md

 ## Usage

-We provide you two simple hooks `useTranslations` & and `useLocale` to very simply add internationalization in your app.
+We provide you two simple hooks `useTranslation` & and `useLocale` to very simply add internationalization in your app.
 A simple example of how you'd use the translation hook is below.

 ```js
 import { useTranslation } from 'next-zero-intl';